To be able to create intelligent life. Not just having a regular baby, but creating

 - In Frozen, the 'rightness' of creating life through magic varies depending on the mage's mindset.
-For example, when Elsa is upset, she creates a hulking snow...thing that is easily angered and attacks her sister.
-When Elsa is happy, she creates Olaf, an friendly creature that is Purity Personified and helps the protagonists.
+For example, when Elsa is upset, she conjures up Marshmallow, a hulking snowlem that is easily angered (you can piss him off merely by lobbing a snowball at him) and attacks Anna.
+When Elsa is happy, as seen in "Let it Go," she creates Olaf, an friendly creature that is Purity Personified and helps Anna and Kristoff.
 It's basically the logical conclusion of Personality Powers- a mage's feelings and desires come through in whatever they make.

 - In Titan A.E., mankind triumphs by creating an entire planet for itself, complete with a fully populated biosphere.

 - In the Disney version of Pinocchio, the title character is created by the joint efforts of Gepetto (who built his body) and The Blue Fairy (who gave him life).
 It is all treated as a good thing.

 - In TRON, we have this guy named Alan.
 He's a rather meek guy, but he also created the title character, who is this awesome holy warrior.
 And they are really fond of each other too, although Tron's perception of Alan as moving in mysterious ways and everything seem a bit strange to those who know Alan from a very different perspective.

 - We also see other Programs created by Encom personnel, like the formidable Turbulent Priest Dumont (created by Encom founder Walter Gibbs).
 Gibbs, in fact, provides the closest we get to an explanation by shouting at Dillinger that "our spirit remains in every Program we design for this system!"